adeshkuntal/Mudra/readme.md

 - **Dashboard**: Visual overview of income, expenses, and savings.
 - **Transaction Management**: Add, edit, and delete income/expense records with categories.
 - **Budgeting**: Users can set monthly category-wise budgets and receive alerts.
-- **AI Insights**: Predictions of upcoming expenses, overspending alerts, and personalized savings tips.
+- **AI-Powered Financial Assistant**: Gemini AI integration for personalized financial advice and Q&A.
+- **ML Predictions**: Forecast future savings and expenses using trained machine learning models.
-- **Reports & Export**: Graphical analysis of spending habits with export to PDF/CSV.
+- **Reports & Export**: Graphical analysis of spending habits with export to Excel.
 - **Future Scope**: Bank integration, fraud detection, and voice-enabled assistant.

 ---